Written by Olivia Farrow, RD, MHSc

 E: Etiology

-- The cause that an RD can address to resolve or lessen the signs and symptoms.
+- The cause that the dietitian can address to resolve or lessen the signs and symptoms.
 The nutrition intervention targets this.

 S: Signs & Symptoms